-I often mention to my drawing students that being an artist means you have to make decisions.
+I often mention to my drawing students that being an artist means you have to make art decisions.
 What to work on, when to work, how long, what subject matter; once you’re working it’s endless: how to arrange a composition, what range of values to use, what colours, should I have a coffee now or later?

 This barrage of decisions means I try to limit decisions I have to make in my day to day life (my weekly planner really helps with this).
 “Decision fatigue” is why very busy people like Barack Obama wear the same outfit everyday.
 Actually this might explain the whole suit and tie ensemble in general.
-I plan dinners once a week and usually eat the same thing for breakfast and lunch.
+We plan dinners once a week and usually eat the same thing for breakfast and lunch.
 I know what time of day I’m going to work and for how long.
 I know I’m not going to have an espresso until 9:30 (it really revolves all around food and drinks for me).
-I try to keep as much decision making space as I can for art.
+And I try to keep as much decision making space as I can for art.

 Besides having to make too many decisions, there are other things that can affect the decision making skill, like a bad sleep, stress, not eating properly or big life changes and events that throw us off routines.